-The buildings in purpose class 1(a), 1(b) & 1(d) are covered under TGD B Fire Safety Dwelling Houses Volume 2 of the Building Regulations 1997 to 2017.
+The buildings in purpose class 1(a), 1(b) & 1(d) are covered under TGD B Fire Safety Dwelling Houses Volume 2 of the Building Regulations 1997 to 2019.
 Under this revision buildings designed in accordance with the Eurocodes require the structural fire resistance performance specified, to be achieved in accordance with European test methods.
 The European tests required to be used are IS EN 1364-1:2015, IS EN 1365-1:2012, and IS EN 1365-2:2014.

 The load-bearing and non-loadbearing elements of the above purpose classes have a fire resistance performance in accordance with the required European test method.
-Table 4 outlines a combination of 30 and 60 minute fire resistance tests.